japanese onomatopoeia

 In Japanese, onomatopoeia is known as 擬音語 (ぎおんご).

-This post will give you a complete rundown on Japanese onomatopoeia— the five types, 70 useful onomatopoeia words, how the words used in everyday Japanese and more.
+This post will give you a complete rundown on Japanese onomatopoeia— the five types, 70 useful onomatopoeia words, how the words are used in everyday Japanese and more.

-5 Types of Japanese Onomatopoeia
+What Are The 5 Types of Japanese Onomatopoeia?

 Onomatopoeia can be broken into five different groups: